About the Author Stephen Burke

 Since You Asked…

 Here’s a longer version.
 My story begins in Boston, where I grew up.
-To be specific, in the Dorchester section, a few blocks away from Ashmont Station at the southern end of the Red Line on the T. I took that train back and forth to Boston Latin during the crazy time of school desegregation.
+To be specific, in the Dorchester section, a few blocks away from Ashmont Station at the southern end of the Red Line on the T. I took that train back and forth to Boston Latin during the time of school desegregation.

 I never really thought about being a writer back then.
 Nor during my years at Colby College.
 It was after I graduated and started working in the world of business.
 Something didn’t quite feel right about the direction my life was taking.